jeanfredson/NOOTA/README.md

 Just install the profile and hit reboot.
 Enjoy!

-(This profile also blocks ota on 32bit devices on 8.4.1 from the 9.4.5 ota.)
+(This profile also blocks ota on 32bit devices on 8.4.1 from the 9.4.5 OTA.)

 # For AppleTV